-Legal Separation: A legal separation deals with the same issues as a divorce.
+Legal Separation: A legal separation deals with the same issues as divorce.
 The only difference is that the marriage is not dissolved.
 The parties are still married but their legal rights and responsibilities for all issues are set forth in the Court Order.

 Paternity: A paternity action is a proceeding to decide custodial visitation and support issues between two persons pertaining to their children.
-It is similar to divorce and legal separations, but without the court deciding issues of the parties personal matters.
+It is similar to divorce and legal separations, but without the court deciding issues of the party’s personal matters.

-Modifications: A modification is the legal process of changing the Orders * in a divorce proceeding or paternity action.
+Modifications: A modification is a legal process of changing the Orders * in a divorce proceeding or paternity action.
 There must be a substantial change in circumstances of the previous Court Order in order to proceed.
 Most issues are modifiable.
-The procedures are similar to those in the divorce and paternity.
+The procedures are similar to those in divorce and paternity.

-Child Support: Situations involving child support arise in divorce, paternity, modifications and proceedings with the Child Support Recovery Unit.
-Iowa Supreme Court on July 1, 2009 adopted new guidelines that the Court must follow when establishing or modifying child support.
+Child Support: Situations involving child support arise in divorce, paternity, modifications, and proceedings with the Child Support Recovery Unit.
+Iowa Supreme Court on July 1, 2009, adopted new guidelines that the Court must follow when establishing or modifying child support.